Case study: Unconventional treatment improves quality of constant tension bands

 Next, the parts were submerged in a concentrated hydrochloric acid solution.
 If parts didn’t snap before eight minutes elapsed, it was a success.

 It was a good thing we kept such a close eye on process parameters.
-Pouring through all the data we collected during the heat treatment and stress corrosion cracking test, we discovered an anomaly: The true amount of carbon present in the furnace during austempering was less than the indicated amount.
+Poring over all the data we collected during the heat treatment and stress corrosion cracking test, we discovered an anomaly: The true amount of carbon present in the furnace during austempering was less than the indicated amount.
 A faulty sensor was to blame for the carbon deficit despite our team calibrating the furnace to the correct set point.

 This is a critical detail.
 Metallurgical doctrine states that to achieve our target characteristics for the 6150 spring steel we used, the carbon set point in the furnace must match the carbon content of the steel.
 Equilibrium between the part and the atmosphere ensures the part’s carbon content doesn’t change during treatment.